MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Results

 \subsubsection{Ionization-Excitation with the C43-R3 Diagram}

 Given the impact of density, temperature, and turbulence on O32, we are inspired to consider a different ionization diagnostic for the ionization-excitation diagram.
-Ideally, for this purpose we would use N43; due to the involved lines having a higher critical density than those used in O32 or C43; however, significantly more strong carbon emitters have been detected at high-redshift \citep[e.g.][]{Roberts-Borsani:2025}, despite the high N/O abundances that have also been measured in the early universe \citep[e.g.][]{Cameron:2023c,Isobe:2023b,Isobe:2025,Schaerer:2024,Marques-Chaves:2024,Arellano-Cordova:2025}.
-Therefore, we propose the use of the C43-R3 diagram, which we show in Figure~\ref{fig:C43_R3} for all \megatron\ galaxies considered, colored by the direct method gas-phase metallicity.
+Ideally, for this purpose we would use N43; due to the involved lines having a higher critical density than those used in O32 or C43; however, significantly more strong carbon emitters have been detected at high-redshift \citep[e.g.][]{Roberts-Borsani:2025}, despite the high N/O abundances that have also been measured in the early Universe \citep[e.g.][]{Cameron:2023c,Isobe:2023b,Isobe:2025,Schaerer:2024,Marques-Chaves:2024,Arellano-Cordova:2025}.
+Therefore, we propose the use of the C43-R3 diagram, which we show in Figure~\ref{fig:C43_R3} for all \megatron\ galaxies considered, coloured by the direct method gas-phase metallicity.
 Histograms are provided to show differences between each of the simulations in each diagnostic.
 For comparisons, we provide observational data from the \texttt{DJA} \citep[\texttt{DAWN JWST Archive\footnote{\href{https://dawn-cph.github.io/dja/}{https://dawn-cph.github.io/dja/}}:}][]{Heintz:2024} as well as for other specific objects \citep{Marques-Chaves:2024,Topping:2024,Topping:2025b} and stacks \citep{Hayes:2025}.
-We find very good agreement between oxygen-rich \megatron\ galaxies and the observed data, implying that even without the density effects discussed above, high-redshift galaxies exhibit gas with high ionization parameters.
-This effect is further compounded with metallicity, where galaxies with low oxygen abundances tend to have higher values of C43 for a given value of R3.
-Moreover, we find that for the lowest values of R3, two tails appear at $\rm C43\sim 0\;and\;1$.
-These correspond to systems with ionizing photon production efficiencies of $\lesssim25$ and $\gtrsim26$ respectively.
-Finally, many galaxies with the highest ionization parameters tend to have very low values of R3, due to the fact that these systems have low metallicities and/or are sufficiently dense to begin collisionally de-exciting $\rm [O~{ III}]~\lambda5007$ emission.
-This may help explain the particularly weak O~{ III} and strong $\rm C~ IV$ emission of \texttt{LAP1-B} \citep{Nakajima:2025}.